szaster/szaster/README.md

-### Hi there 👋
+## Hi there 👋

-- 🔭 I’m currently working on deep dive into React
+- 🔭 I’m currently working on several cool React projects
 - 🌱 I’m currently learning algoritms and Python
 - 👯 I’m looking to collaborate on interesting and meaningful projects especially if it's about diabets management